Uber Health will get patients to and from the doctor

 Uber Heath will partner with health care providers, who will be able to schedule rides for patients using a special digital platform.
 The providers cover the cost of the rides.

-The digital dashboard, which adheres to the federal privacy law HIPPA, lets doctors alert patients to their rides via SMS messages or by printing out a piece of paper.
+The digital dashboard, which adheres to the federal privacy law HIPAA, lets doctors alert patients to their rides via SMS messages or by printing out a piece of paper.

 The introduction of a paper component is no small thing for the tech company: It's a bid to make it possible for everyone to benefit from the service -- regardless of whether they have a smartphone or no phone at all.